YSO Online Signup

 No not at all!
 Everything you see Jerry use in the lessons online (and more) is available in the online store of Jerry’s website www.yarnellschool.com or by calling 877-681-4ART.

-Click here to be taken to the Yarnell School Online page and then select the "completed paintings" tab on the bottom right of the screen.
-This will load a list of the available finished paintings.
-Select the desired painting and a high resolution jpeg will appear for your to download.
+Click on that button and a high resolution jpeg will appear for your to download.
 Right click on the high resolution picture and select "save as" from the pop up menu to download to your computer.
 Once you’ve saved to your computer, you can easily print a copy of the painting by opening the file and selecting print or “CNTL + P” simultaneously.

 Jerry would love to answer every one of your questions personally, however due to the large volume of questions from numerous students, he is unable to do this.
 However, Jerry has created an extensive FAQ list you can find on the website for the most common questions.
 If you would like more personal training, we would love for you to come to one of Jerry’s open workshops, private classes, or national workshops.
 Jerry also offers 15-minute private critique sessions for a minimal fee: click here for more details and to register.